-Phishing is an email cyberattack (or ‘smishing’, for text-message based attempts, and ‘vishing’, for voice attempts) that preys on our human behavior, using social engineering, to get you to click a link or download an attachment.
-Typically, the content of the phish is disguised as a trusted sender but is designed to get you reveal private information.
+Phishing is an email cyber attack (or ‘smishing’, for text-message-based attempts, and ‘vishing’, for voice attempts) that preys on our human behavior, using social engineering, to get you to click a link or download an attachment.
+Typically, the content of the phish is disguised as a trusted sender but is designed to get you to reveal private information.

 - Northeastern no longer references NEU nomenclature

 - To learn more about a call to action or link without engaging with the content, simply hover over the link and a small text box will appear that reveals the full URL.
 By closely inspecting links and calls to action before engaging, you can verify the legitimacy of the destination.

 - If you’re unsure of the full content of your email, you can always switch to plain text mode.
 By doing so, the details of all links will be revealed.

 The good news is that human behavior and social engineering can also be used to defeat such phishing attempts.
 Data suggests that, by providing consistent training and presenting realistic phishing examples, phishing attacks can be reduced by up to 90%.